Do you have an online-only business or a brick-and-mortar store with an eCommerce storefront? Are you a brand trying to reach a larger audience?

 Header Tags – Header tags are the various titles you see within a page of content.
 There are varying header tags that are categorized by numbers from H1 to H6 with each serving a unique purpose and giving search engines valuable information about the page.

-The H1 tag is deemed the most important as this is the page title which helps to rank a page by telling search engines what the page is about.
+The H1 tag is deemed the most important as this is the page title that helps to rank a page by telling search engines what the page is about.

 The H2 tag acts as a subheading, similar to chapters in a book.
 These tags help to subdivide a page’s content into logical sections.
 For instance, the title of this blog is “What is on-page SEO and why does it matter for my business”.
 To separate the content for better optimization, two H2 tags could be incorporated by subdividing the content into two sections: “What is on-page SEO” and “Why does it matter for my business”.